 What could be more fun than spending Sunday night blowdrying your lips?

-Besides, 15 minutes toiling over a hot gloryhole should be enough to convince anyone that acrylic nail tips are a waste of money (they bend backwards in a spiral, like the runners on Santa’s sleigh), and most makeup clashes with my face’s normal attire: Clay, wax and plaster/silica.
+Besides, 15 minutes toiling over a hot gloryhole should be enough to convince anyone that acrylic nail tips are a waste of money.
+They bend backwards in a spiral, like the runners on Santa’s sleigh.
+And most makeup clashes with my face’s normal attire: Clay, wax and plaster/silica.

 The other night my sister Suzanne described a routine for perking up tired eyes that I swear involved 39 different products, applied in succession.

-So last Sunday night after dinner, Mom casually said, “Come into the bathroom and I’ll show you how to put on lipstick.”
+Last Sunday night after dinner, Mom casually said, “Come into the bathroom and I’ll show you how to put on lipstick.”

-“Uhm,” I said mildly, “Didn’t you do that when I was three?”
+“Wait a sec,” I said mildly, “Didn’t you do that when I was three?”

 Lips now tinted a luxuriously bruised coral, we headed back to the family room and checked out YouTube videos.